This article was first published on 10 April 2020 and has been updated with additional reporting.

-If you are a Singapore retail business targeting the domestic market, you can receive support for selling your products at one out of the four approved platform providers – Amazon, Lazada Singapore, Qoo10 and Shopee – provided you do not have any existing accounts at that particular partner.
+If you are a Singapore retail business targeting the domestic market, you can receive a one-time support for 90% of eligible costs (of up to $9,000) to start selling your products at one out of the four approved platform providers – Amazon, Lazada Singapore, Qoo10 and Shopee.
+This is provided you do not have an existing account with that particular partner.

 #1 Costs Of Setting Up Shop